ivanagas/addtoclaudeproject/README.md

-# addtoclaudeproject
+# Add to Claude Project

- Chrome extension to easily add content to Claude project
+A Chrome extension to easily add content to Claude project